-Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group has a legal right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group currently has a legally enforceable right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.

 The Group classifies non-derivative financial liabilities into the other financial liabilities category.
-Such financial liabilities are recognised initially at fair value plus any directly attributable transaction costs.
+Such financial liabilities are recognised initially at fair value less any directly attributable transaction costs.
 Subsequent to initial recognition, these financial liabilities are measured at amortised cost using the effective interest method.